-- Mac OSX using Firefox/Safari
+- Mac OSX using Safari/Chrome/Firefox

-- Windows 7 using Firefox
+- Windows using Chrome/Firefox

-- iPad with Safari
+- iPad/iPhone with Safari

-- Android tablets with in-built browser
+- Android phones/tablets with in-built browser

-Known issues still exist with the use of Internet Explorer and Chrome under Windows 7 (missing videos and simulations) and a number of other platform/browser combinations.
 If you note particular issues then please provide feedback to the contact listed at the bottom of the page giving a clear description of the problem and listing the platform and browser types and versions.
 If you experience any issues then we recommend ensuring you have installed the latest update of your browser and/or trying a different browser.
 Updates to the pages will be regularly made in an attempt to overcome the issues where possible.

 - Dr. Margaret Wegener, School of Mathematics and Physics, UQ